Career Switch to Data Science: Unlocking New Opportunities

 It’s one thing to make the jump into data science with a long work history as a software engineer.
 But starting as a beginner can include a different set of hurdles (and what you lack in experience can be made up with enthusiasm and curiosity).
 Follow these tips if you are transitioning to the field at the start of your career journey:

-• Customize your resume: With limited demonstrable skills or work experience, it is important to highlight specific skills that apply to the data science job.
+- Customize your resume: With limited demonstrable skills or work experience, it is important to highlight specific skills that apply to the data science job.
 Tailor your resume according to all application materials.
-In addition, take time to learn the best practices for interviews and technical tests.
+In addition, take time to learn the best practices for technical tests and prepare for data science interview.

 Tips for transitioning to data science careers for software engineers